TheR1D/shell_gpt/README.md

 ### Shell integration
 This is a **very handy feature**, which allows you to use `sgpt` shell completions directly in your terminal, without the need to type `sgpt` with prompt and arguments.
-Shell integration enables the use of ShellGPT with hotkeys in your terminal, supported by both Bash and ZSH shells.
+Shell integration enables the use of ShellGPT with hotkeys in your terminal, supported by Bash, ZSH and fish shells.
 This feature puts `sgpt` completions directly into terminal buffer (input line), allowing for immediate editing of suggested commands.

 https://github.com/TheR1D/shell_gpt/assets/16740832/bead0dab-0dd9-436d-88b7-6abfb2c556c1

 To install shell integration, run `sgpt --install-integration` and restart your terminal to apply changes.
-This will add few lines to your `.bashrc` or `.zshrc` file.
-After that, you can use `Ctrl+l` (by default) to invoke ShellGPT.
-When you press `Ctrl+l` it will replace you current input line (buffer) with suggested command.
+This will add few lines to your `.bashrc`, `.zshrc` or `config.fish` file.
+After that, you can use `Ctrl+l` (default for ZSH and Bash) or `Ctrl+/` (default for fish) to invoke ShellGPT.
+When you press `Ctrl+l` or `Ctrl+/` it will replace you current input line (buffer) with suggested command.
 You can then edit it and just press `Enter` to execute.

 ### Generating code
 By using the `--code` or `-c` parameter, you can specifically request pure code output, for instance: